SPEEKI PARTNER AGREEMENT (TERMS & CONDITIONS)

 (b) acknowledges that it is currently registered for GST, and that it will notify Speeki if the Referrer ceases to be registered.

 (a) acknowledges that it is currently registered for GST, and that it will notify the Referrer if Speeki ceases to be registered or if it ceases to satisfy any of the requirements relating to the issuing of recipient created tax invoices under the GST law;

 (b) agrees to issue a copy of the tax invoice to the Referrer, showing the GST Registration Number of the Referrer and Speeki;and

 (c) will provide the Referrer with copies of any invoices issued to the Referred Customers as the sole evidence of any fees due and payable under this Agreement, together with the relevant tax invoice.

 3.6.
 Should the requirements for issuing recipient created tax invoices alter under the GST law, the parties agree to enter into good faith negotiations to amend this clause to give effect to such changes.

 3.7.
-All payments to be made by Speeki to the Referrer under this Agreement will be made by electronic funds transfer directly to the Partner’s bank account, details of which are set out in the Schedule, on a same-day-available funds basis, and payments are deemed to be received on the date the payment is made by Speeki, unless the payment is dishonoured, in which case, payment is deemed not to have been received until cleared funds are received by the Referrer.
+All payments to be made by Speeki to the Referrer under this Agreement will be made by direct deposit or electronic funds transfer directly to the Partner’s bank account, details of which are set out in the Schedule, on a same-day-available funds basis, and payments are deemed to be received on the date the payment is made by Speeki, unless the payment is dishonoured, in which case, payment is deemed not to have been received until cleared funds are received by the Referrer.